dartmouth-outing-club/doc-trailhead/README.md

 * It can be run and tested without any other install besides `npm run i`.
 This substantially improves development speed and simplicity.
-* Since database requests do not have to make a network hop, it basically removes the performance penalty for executing multiple small SQL queries (sometimes called the "[n+1 problem] (https://www.sqlite.org/np1queryprob.html)").
+* Since database requests do not have to make a network hop, it basically removes the performance penalty for executing multiple small SQL queries (sometimes called the "[n+1 problem](https://www.sqlite.org/np1queryprob.html)").
 This lets you write more intelligible SQL commands, mixed with a little bit of JS.
 In practice, I use a bunch of small queries and a few medium-sized ones.